MahimaS-Tech/food_delivery_app/README.md

 ## Production notes

-For serious Zomato-scale production, split the bounded contexts into services: catalog/search, cart, order, payment, delivery, notification, identity, reviews, and promotions.
+For serious large-scale production, split the bounded contexts into services: catalog/search, cart, order, payment, delivery, notification, identity, reviews, and promotions.
 Keep the idempotency/outbox patterns, add Kafka or another durable broker, use Redis cluster, Postgres read replicas or sharded databases, object storage/CDN for images, and a search/geo index such as OpenSearch/PostGIS.